dgraziotin/latex-online/README.md

 # About enhanced LaTeX.Online
 This service provides the same functionality offered by [aslushnikov/latex-online](https://github.com/aslushnikov/latex-online).
-However, this fork adapts the Docker installation directives by [chrisanthropic/docker-TeXlive](chrisanthropic/docker-TeXlive) to provide a LaTeX.Online service with a working full TeX Live 2017.
+However, this fork adapts the Docker installation directives by [chrisanthropic/docker-TeXlive](chrisanthropic/docker-TeXlive) to provide a LaTeX.Online service with a working full TeX Live 2018.
+Packages are also updated with tlmgr upon deployment.

 For a refreshingly updated LaTeX.Online!

 The remaining of this README is the same as the one of [aslushnikov/latex-online](https://github.com/aslushnikov/latex-online).